josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 }
 </style>

-This post is a response to “[Defending Open Source: Protecting the Future of WordPress](https://automattic.com/2024/protecting-wordpress/),” which was recently published on Automattic's website as an explanation of the company's ongoing legal disputes with WP Engine.
+This post is a response to “[Defending Open Source: Protecting the Future of WordPress](https://automattic.com/2024/protecting-wordpress/),” which was recently published on Automattic's website as an explanation of the company's ongoing dispute with WP Engine.

 I feel it's important to issue a critical reading of Automattic's post, as it doesn't seem to offer much of a serious or objective examination of the issues at hand.

 Rather, the post unfortunately reads as something more akin to a puff piece, or corporate propaganda.
 (Expectedly enough, I suppose, since Matt and Automattic are currently embroiled in lawsuits against WP Engine.)

-In _this_ post, I'll go through the original Automattic piece, quoting key pieces, and adding the questions and context I feel are obviously missing.
+In _this_ post, I'll go through the original Automattic post, quoting key pieces, and adding the questions and context I feel are obviously missing.

 (If you're new to this whole WordPress drama, I have [a whole other post covering it here](/blog/fire-matt).
 I guess writing about this whole thing is a new hobby of mine.)

 Below, I frequently reference the author as "Matt" (meaning of course Matt Mullenweg), though I don't actually know if he himself wrote this post, in part or in whole.
-In fact, I doubt it; it's much more subdued than the manic, aggressive tone Matt's largely taken over the last eight weeks or more.
+In fact, I doubt it's solely his; it's much more subdued than the manic, aggressive tone Matt's largely taken over the last eight weeks or more.
+It clearly went through a more rigorous vetting than most of his recent communications.

 I say "Matt" regardless, however, because ultimately, this whole thing _is_ essentially Matt.
 He is Automattic, he is apparently the Foundation, and he is .org.
-This sequence of events was set in motion by Matt, and if these words weren't written by him, they were written by somebody doing what he wanted, probably trying their best to please him.
+This sequence of events was set in motion by Matt, and if these words weren't directly written by him, they were written by somebody doing what he wanted, probably trying their best to please him.
 Most likely, he approved the final version, no matter how involved he was in its production.

 So let's set aside the technicalities: all of this is Matt, directly or indirectly, whether filtered through marketing and legal or not.